Planning your website properly is often something that is overlooked.

-The most basic of website planning tools, a site map will give you a visual representation of the structure of your site and should be the first item on your website plan checklist! (note that the sitemaps we’re talking about here are different from a Google Sitemap).
+The most basic SEO website planning tool is a site map that will give you a visual representation of the structure of your site and should be the first item on your website plan checklist! (note that the sitemaps we’re talking about here are different from a Google Sitemap).

 Sitemaps generally start with your homepage and then list off all the top-level pages of your site and any child pages.